top of page

 Community Hope has been serving the area with the mission to help “ individuals, including veterans, and their families, overcome mental illness, addiction, homelessness and poverty by providing housing and support services.”
 Community Hope recognizes there are many in our community suffering from mental illness, and hope to address some of their most critical needs.

-Pennsylvania Continuum of Care (Eastern)
+Pennsylvania Continuums of Care (Eastern PA)

-The Pennsylvanian Continuum of Care’s main objective is to end homelessness by finding out their needs and finding the resources they need while also bringing their services to building housing systems.
+The Pennsylvanian Continuums of Care’s main objective is to end homelessness by finding out their needs and finding the resources they need while also bringing their services to building housing systems.
 Their Eastern group includes many of their Regional Homeless Advisory Boards (RHABs) in 33 surrounding counties, including two in Lehigh Valley.
 These Advisory Boards include many associative agencies.
 Lehigh Valley, for example, includes the Community Action Committee of the LV, the Safe Harbor Easton, the Third Street Alliance, the Valley Youth House, and many other organizations and government agencies.

 Allentown Rescue Mission